1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Trouble Swallowing?
 It Could Be Dysphagia

-Have you ever felt like food gets stuck in your throat?
-Or do you cough while drinking water?
-You’re not alone.
-This could be a condition called dysphagia, which simply means difficulty swallowing.
+Have you ever had the experience of having food stuck in the throat?
+Or do you sneeze in water drinking?
+You're not alone.
+This may be a disorder known as dysphagia, or difficulty in swallowing.

 Table of Contents